Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/README.md

     2. Inspecting  IAM policies  as applied to the pre-created groups
     3. Following a  real-world scenario , adding users to groups with specific capabilities enabled
     4. Locating and using the  IAM sign-in URL
-    5. Experimenting  with the effects of policies on service access
+    5. Experimenting  with the effects of policies on service

+####  <a href="./LAB7: Hosting a Static Website /README.md">LAB7: Hosting a Static Website</a>
+We begin our journey of AWS Core Services Lab.
+Click <a href="./LAB7: Hosting a Static Website /README.md">LAB6: Introduction to IAM</a> to begin learning.
+In this module, we practice hands-on labs and at the end of this sub-module we will know how to do following:

+    1. Create a bucket in Amazon S3
+    2. Upload content to your bucket
+    3. Enable access to the bucket objects
+    4. Update the website